 Why do these healthy high fibre flapjack bars work so well?

 Toasting the nuts and seeds first - this gives these healthy high fibre flapjack bars a lovely toasted slightly popcorn-like flavour which works really well and makes them a bit different.
-The aroma is divine too.
+The aroma is divine as they toast too.

-Oats - I use a mix of porridge and rolled oats.
-Rolled oats do not hold together all that well but mixed with porridge oats they are fine.
-Using 2 lots of oats gives the bars a more interesting oaty consistency.
-The aroma is divine too.
+Oats - you can just use porridge oats or a mix of porridge and rolled oats.
+Rolled oats do not hold together all that well but when mixed with porridge oats they are fine.

 Demerara sugar - this works really well with these bars giving them both flavour and crunch.